protolabo/calque/calque-app-tsx/backend/README.md

  `npm i mongoose `  <br>
  Will add content in node_modules, package-lock.json and also update package.json. <br>

+ 4. Prepare the MongoDB dependencies : <br>
+ *In console, change directory to the backend.* <br>
+ `npm install mongodb`
+ Will add content in node_modules, package-lock.json and also update package.json. <br>

- 4. Development dependencies :  <br>
+ 5. Development dependencies :  <br>
  *In console, change directory to the backend.* <br>
  `npm i --save-dev dotenv nodemon typescript @types/node`  <br>
  Will add Dotenv to manage environement variables.  <br>